mailplane/mailplane.github.com/_posts/help/2014-07-15-mailplane_keeps_freezing.md

 Thanks so much for your understanding and patience.

-`UPDATE June 16 2014: Apple issued an update in the Mac App Store that you revert back to Safari 7.0.5.
+`UPDATE June 16 2014: Apple issued an update through Mac App Store that reverts you back to Safari 7.0.5.
 Make sure to restart your Mac after running the update.`